jaimiles23/jobboard_visitor/README.md

 ### Re-visiting Organizations

-Looking for jobs is an enlightening process; it's likely you will fall in love with an organization that don't have a position available for you.
+Looking for jobs is an enlightening process; it's likely you will fall in love with an organization that doesn't have a position available for you.
 This script can also be used to periodically revisit organization websites to check for available career opportunities.

 ## To use